avegancafe/regen-cli/README.md

 or if there is a `/` in `<component name>`, otherwise it will put it in the current folder.
 Regen expects this folder to exist, and not have a file with the name `<component name>`.
+- passing the `-f` flag to `regen component <component name>` will create a stateless functional component instead.